tw4l/brunnhilde/README.md

 * -d, --diskimage : Use disk image instead of dir as input
 * --hfs : Use disk image of HFS-formatted disk (requires raw disk image as input)

 In -d mode, Brunnhilde uses SleuthKit's tsk_recover to export files from a disk image into a "carved files" directory for analysis.
 This works with raw (dd) images by default.
 In Bitcurator or any other environment where libewf has been compiled into SleuthKit, Brunnhilde's -d mode also supports forensic disk image formats, including aff and ewf (E01).

+To characterize HFS formatted disks, use both the "-d" and "--hfs" flags, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
+This functionality is intended to be run inside of Bitcurator, which prepackages the additional dependencies (HFSExplorer and Java).
+To use the --hfs flag in non-Bitcurator *nix machines, you may need to alter the path to "unhfs.sh" in line 357 of brunnhilde.py.
+To use the --hfs flag on Windows machines, you will need to provide the path to "unhfs.bat" in line 357 instead and potentially modify the options being passed.

 ### Dependencies